qrailibs/CWML/README.md

 |-------------|--------|---------|--------|-------|------|----|-----------------|
 | Custom tags | v66+   | v63+    | v10.1+ | v53+  | v79+ | -  | v66+            |

+### Global support: 94.1%
-You can use web-components polyfill also.
+But you can use web-components polyfill also.

 # Plans
 - [ ] Registration and observing of default tag attributes